tariqhawis/tariqhawis.github.io/_posts/2020-02-14-how-to-launch-a-secure-website-in-2020.md

 layout: post
 hero_title: How to Launch a Secure Website in 2020
 description: Learn about static site generators for a modern fast and secure website.
+summary:  |-
+    Static Sites Generators have considered the future for the websites on www.
+This is because they are simply solved many issues with traditional CMS platforms specially when it comes to the performance and security.
 date: 2020-02-14
 permalink: /:title/
 redirect_from: /2020/02/14/how-to-launch-a-secure-website-in-2020.html